Judge set to decide how long killer Kylr Yust will spend behind bars

-HARRISONVILLE, Missouri (KCTV, KSMO) -- Kylr Yust faces a judge Monday to receive a prison sentence for his role in the deaths of Kara Kopetsky and Jessica Runions.
+HARRISONVILLE, MO (KCTV) -- Kylr Yust faces a judge Monday to receive a prison sentence for his role in the deaths of Kara Kopetsky and Jessica Runions.

+A day after being found guilty of voluntary manslaughter and second-degree murder, a jury recommended the maximum penalty of life in prison for Kylr Yust.

 A jury found Yust guilty of voluntary manslaughter in connection to the death of Kopetsky, and second-degree murder in connection to the death of Runions.
 Jurors recommended the maximum sentences for the convictions.